SE(3)-DiffusionFields: Learning smooth cost functions for joint grasp and motion optimization through diffusion: RELATED WORK

 \section{RELATED WORK}

-\textbf{Learning cost functions.} Learned cost functions are prevalent in robotics research \cite{kingston2019exploring}.
-Particularly when it comes to constructing \gls{sdf}s for motion planning \cite{ortiz2022isdf}, or using \gls{sdf}s for forming optimization costs \cite{driess2022learning}.
-Learning implicit representations of objects can be leveraged as costs for motion optimization \cite{danielczuk2021object, lambert2022learning} and control \cite{liu2022regularized}.
-Highly related to our work is the field of Inverse Reinforcement Learning~~\cite{ziebart2008maximum, boularias2011relative, kalakrishnan2013learning, finn2016guided}, where the goal is to learn a cost function from demonstrations. \\ \textbf{6D grasp generation.} 6D grasp pose generation is solved with a myriad of methods from classifiers to explicit samplers. \cite{lou2021collision,ten2017grasp,liang2019pointnetgpd} sample candidate grasps and score them with learned classifiers. \cite{yan2018learning} predicts grasping outcomes using a geometry-aware representation.
+\draft{ \textbf{Diffusion models in Robotics} Diffusion models have appeared in Robotics in various tasks, from text-conditioned scene rearrangement \cite{kapelyukh2022dall, liu2022structdiffusion}, decision-making \cite{janner2022planning, ajay2022conditional, wang2022diffusion} and controllable traffic generation\cite{zhong2022guided}.
+We additionally highlight earlier works like \cite{park2005diffusion}, where a diffusion process is integrated into a motion planning problem.} \\ \textbf{6D grasp generation.} 6D grasp pose generation is solved with a myriad of methods from classifiers to explicit samplers. \cite{lou2021collision,ten2017grasp,liang2019pointnetgpd} sample candidate grasps and score them with learned classifiers. \cite{yan2018learning} predicts grasping outcomes using a geometry-aware representation.
 Contrary to methods classifying grasps, generative models can be trained to generate grasp poses from data \cite{mousavian20196} but might require additional sample refinement.
-While the generator in \cite{sundermeyer2021contact} considers possible collisions in the scene, \cite{hager2021graspme} proposes to learn a grasp distribution over the object's manifold. \cite{jiang2021synergies} uses scene representation learning to learn grasp qualities and explicitly predict 3D rotations. \\ \textbf{Integrated grasp and motion planning.} Due to the interdependence of the selected grasp pose with the robot motion, multiple efforts have tried to integrate both variables into a single planning problem.
+While the generator in \cite{sundermeyer2021contact} considers possible collisions in the scene, \cite{hager2021graspme} proposes to learn a grasp distribution over the object's manifold. \cite{jiang2021synergies} uses scene representation learning to learn grasp qualities and explicitly predict 3D rotations.
+Recently, \cite{weng2022neural} proposed learning a 6 DoF SDF to represent grasp pose generation as a smooth cost function and optimize on top of it. \\ \textbf{Integrated grasp and motion planning.} Due to the interdependence of the selected grasp pose with the robot motion, multiple efforts have tried to integrate both variables into a single planning problem~\cite{dragan2011learning, berenson2011task, vahrenkamp2010integrated, wang2019manipulation, funk2021benchmarking}.
 In \cite{dragan2011learning, berenson2011task}, goal sets representing grasp poses are integrated as constraints in a motion optimization problem.
-In \cite{vahrenkamp2010integrated, fontanals2014integrated}, Rapidly-exploring Random Trees~\cite{lavalle1998rapidly} is combined with a TCP attractor to bias the tree towards good grasps. \cite{wang2019manipulation} proposes an iterative procedure to optimize both the grasp pose and the motion.
-Our work differs from previous methods as we propose to set the grasp pose objective as a learned cost function in a gradient-based motion optimization problem.
+In \cite{vahrenkamp2010integrated, fontanals2014integrated}, Rapidly-exploring Random Trees~\cite{lavalle1998rapidly} is combined with a TCP attractor to bias the tree towards good grasps.